blkluv/rebet/README.md

-# ⚽ World Cup Betting Plugin (WordPress)
+# CRE Betting Plugin (WordPress)

-A custom WordPress plugin built in PHP that allows users to participate in a World Cup prediction game with real-time scoring, leaderboards, and private leagues.
+A custom WordPress plugin built in PHP that allows users to participate in a CRE prediction game with real-time scoring, leaderboards, and private leagues.

 ## 🚀 Features